hamishcoleman/x_modeline_calculator/README.md

-This repository contains the spreadsheet I used for calculating X11 modelines, back when that was a fasionable thing to do.
+This repository contains the spreadsheet I used for calculating X11 modelines, back when that was a fashionable thing to do.

 These spreadsheets can be loaded by the "Spreadsheet Calculator" - which is available in Debian with `apt install sc`